Be Your Own Hero 72-Hour Emergency Kit Challenge

 Be Your Own Hero – Build Your 72-Hour Kit Challenge

-I’ve taken the resources and materials from emergency preparedness agencies, my experience as a fire captain and putting my own 72-Hour Kit together for our household and created a Free 4-Week Challenge to help you put together your own 72-Hour Kit in the month of March!
-Starting March 1, you will get an email from Trimazing! each Friday with a list of tasks to be completed and items to gather and/or purchase that upcoming week.
+I’ve taken the resources and materials from emergency preparedness agencies, my experience as a fire captain and putting my own 72-Hour Kit together for our household and created a Free 4-Week Challenge to help you put together your own 72-Hour Kit!
+Once you sign up, you will get an your first week of tasks to be completed and items to gather and/or purchase that upcoming week.
 Not only will you have a checklist, but I’m providing you with supplemental information and links to order materials to make your process easier.
-By the end of March, you will have your own 72-Hour Kit for you and your whole household.
+You’ll get a new task sheet and information each week.
+By the end of the month, you will have your own 72-Hour Kit for you and your whole household.

 Here’s how to sign up:

-Go to https://trimazing.com/be-your-own-hero-course-signup/ and enter into the challenge by 11:59 PM February 28, 2019.
+Go to https://trimazing.com/be-your-own-hero-course-signup/ to enter into the challenge.
 You’ll get a confirmation email that you’ve signed up and are in the Be Your Own Hero 72-Hour Kit Challenge.

 Then join the Trimazing!
 Vegan Lifestyle & Health Coaching Community on Facebook so you can let us know how you’re doing and what questions/issues are coming up.
 I’ll be there to answer them, as will other folks working on the same project.
 Together, we can all be stronger.